gdm413229/swwmgz_m/ExtendedLore.md

   The Doom Slayer heads in to "fix things".
 A mysterious figure is seen leaving the mansion afterwards.
 - 2171: Akari Labs manages to extend their teleportation technology to travel between universes.
-The second contact with the Anarukon happens, this time all going peacefully.
-Saya Miyamoto meets Xanai Kirin, their marriage brings forth an alliance between the humans and the Anarukon.
+The Demolitionist is deployed in a world called Parthoris, and takes part on a mission to defeat an evil sorcerer who had taken over the land.
+Months later, following a recommendation from Ashley Knox, the second contact with the Anarukon happens, this time all going peacefully.
+Saya Miyamoto meets Kirin Xanai, their marriage brings forth an alliance between the humans and the Anarukon.
+- 2172: Second major exploration at Akari Labs, the Demolitionist is deployed into a realm known as Cronos in order to defeat an associate of the old sorcerer from their previous mission.
+- 2173: Third major exploration, with the Demolitionist taking part of a rebel uprising in a world dominated by a cult known as the Order of the One God.
 - 2174: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
 It is defeated by a single man, one John A. Bortson III.
 - 2175: Reginald E. Griggs Jr. is executed by lethal injection.
 His last words: